avl/noatun/docs/book.md

 virtual memory size.
 The max number of messages stored in Noatun is bounded at 2^32.
 However, many applications never approach this number of simultaneously live messages.

+There is no hard limit to how many nodes a Noatun deployment can contain.
+In fact, the total number of nodes in the network doesn't even have to be known.
+That said, due to the way Noatun works, it's recommended to keep the number of active neighbors (nodes that can speak directly over the network) to below 100 nodes.
+The number of actively updated nodes should probably not exceed a few hundred (or the update head will become too big).

 ## Noatun requires correct time

 In distributed systems, a decision often has to be made whether nodes are required to have